jagjeet-singh/Style-Transfer-using-Adaptive-Instance-Normalization/README.md

-# Style-Transfer-using-Adaptive-Instance-Normalization
-C++  Application for Fast Style Transfer on Arbitrary Images using Adaptive Instance Normalization
+# Style Transfer using Adaptive Instance Normalization
+The repository contains the code for tensorflow implementation of "Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization" along with the C++ front end.
+Requirements:
+1. Python 3.5+
+2. Tensorflow
+3. OpenGL